Dengue Fever

 Q. What is the duration of the dengue cycle?

-The dengue cycle involves both the human host and the mosquito vector.
-In humans, the cycle begins with the mosquito bite and includes the incubation period (typically 4-10 days), the febrile phase (2-7 days), the critical phase (24-48 hours), and the recovery phase (2-7 days).
-In mosquitoes, the virus incubates for about 8-12 days before the mosquito can transmit it to another human.
+The dengue transmission cycle involves both human hosts and mosquito vectors.
+In humans, the cycle begins with a mosquito bite.
+It includes several phases: the incubation period (typically lasting 4 to 10 days), the febrile phase (2 to 7 days), the critical phase (24 to 48 hours), and finally, the recovery phase (2 to 7 days).
+In mosquitoes, the virus has an incubation period of about 8 to 12 days before the mosquito can transmit it to another human.

 Q. How long does it take for dengue to appear?